Shrimp is a seafood seen on many menus, but some home cooks are still intimated by the idea of making the popular shellfish.

-Microwaves are great for reheating leftovers but when it comes to raw seafood, microwaves are not the way to go.
+Microwaves are great for reheating leftovers, but when it comes to raw seafood, microwaves are not the way to go.
 "Don’t do it," said Jendrytzko.
-Microwaves use radiation, not conduction.
-So basically, the shrimp will cook from the inside out, resulting in an unpleasant rubbery texture.
+Microwaves use radiation, not conduction, meaning the shrimp will cook from the inside out, resulting in an unpleasant, rubbery texture.

 How to sauté shrimp

 Heat olive oil in a pan on medium heat until the oil makes nice waves in the pan.
 According to Jendrytzko, the ideal temperature for cooking shrimp is around 360 degrees.
-Add shrimp (as many as will fit comfortably in one layer with no overlap) and flip them around for a few minutes until they start to curl into a tight C-shape and the outsides are pink.
+Add shrimp (as many as will fit comfortably in one layer with none overlapping) and flip them around for a few minutes until they start to curl into a tight C-shape and the outsides are pink.
 The insides should be opaque, not translucent.
-Depending on the size of the shrimp, this will take about 4-6 minutes.
+Depending on the size of the shrimp, this will take about five minutes.

 How to bake shrimp

 Preheat your oven to 425 degrees.
 Tear off a 16-inch sheet of aluminum foil and place on a rimmed baking sheet.
-Using a spoon, arrange marinated or seasoned shrimp (and vegetables if desired) in the center of the foil and top with a pat of butter, or more marinade.
-The shrimp should be in one even layer.
+Using a spoon, arrange marinated or seasoned shrimp (and vegetables, if desired) in the center of the foil and top with a pat of butter, or more marinade.
+The shrimp should be arranged in one layer.
 Fold the foil, forming a tight seal, into a packet.
 Bake for 15-20 minutes.
-Remove the packet from the oven and let rest for 5 minutes.
+Remove the packet from the oven and let it rest for five minutes.
 Be careful of hot steam.

 How to grill shrimp

 Simply put five or six shrimp on a food-safe skewer so they won't fall through the grill grates.
 When the charcoal is ready (but there is no flame), or your grill is at least 350 degrees, add your shrimp.
-Cook for 4-7 minutes, flipping or rotating them occasionally.
+Cook for about five minutes, flipping or rotating at least twice.
 They'll be done when the outside is pink and the inside is opaque.

 How to fry shrimp

-Peel your shrimp and season as desired.
-Coat seasoned shrimp in a mixture of flour and egg (dipping first in the flour, then egg, then flour once more).
-Jendrytzko likes to then wrap the shrimp in potato "spaghetti" made using a Spirelli spiral slicer.
-This adds a unique and flavorful potato chip-style crunch.
-Deep fry each batch of four to five shrimp for 3 minutes.
-Serve with a side of sweet chili dipping sauce.
+Peel raw shrimp and season as desired.
+Coat seasoned shrimp in a mixture of flour and beaten egg (first dipping the shrimp into the flour, then the egg, then flour once more).
+Deep fry each batch of four to five shrimp for about three minutes.
+Jendrytzko loves to serve fried shrimp with a side of sweet chili dipping sauce.